Starting a blog is the easy part – anyone can do it!

 Choose a schedule that you can stick with and that is workable for you.

-No matter if you’re a working parent or stay at home with your kids, keep in mind your hectic schedule when planning anything.
+No matter if you’re a working parent or a stay-at-home mom or dad, keep in mind your hectic schedule when planning anything.

 Don’t get yourself into a situation, by overwhelming yourself where you’ll end up wanting to give up.